omerAJ/poverty-mapping-TL-/readme.md

 ### Training the Model
 Two stage training process pretraining, and transfer learning
 1. Pretraining code is in train.ipynb
-2. Transfer learning code is in train_poverty.ipynb=
+2. Transfer learning code is in train_poverty.ipynb

 ## Limitations and Future Work